Should I Refinance To A 15-year Mortgage?

 As mentioned above, it’s possible to pay off a 30-year mortgage early without needing to refinance.
 To determine whether making extra payments on your current loan in addition to your monthly payments is the most financially responsible course of action rather than a refinance, consider using our mortgage calculator.
 This could help to establish your budget and gain a clearer sense of how much you can afford in your efforts to pay down your mortgage sooner.

 Can I refinance to a 10-year mortgage?

-It’s important to remember that calculations will differ for each homeowner.
-Every borrower will have a different loan amount, interest rate, financial goal and amount of time they wish to stay in the home.
+Whether refinancing to a 15-year mortgage is a good idea differs for each homeowner.
+Every borrower will have a different loan amount, interest rate, financial goal and time they wish to stay in the home.
 These factors all play into the decision to refinance to a 15-year mortgage or not.

 If you’re ready to begin the refinance process, apply online now to get the ball rolling.